altocodenl/tagaway/readme.md

    - Upload more files while uploading files.
    - Allow to go back to browse while files are being uploaded in the background.
    - Retry on error.
+   - Add one or more tags to a certain upload batch.

 - Carrousel
    - Full screen viewing.
    - Use etags to save bandwidth.
-   - Carrousel with wrap-around and autoloading of more pictures.
+   - Carrousel with wrap-around and preloading of the next picture.
    - Show date & tags.

 - Organize
    - Multiple selection with shift & ctrl.
    - Tag/untag.
-   - Delete.
+   - Delete pictures.
-   - Sort by newest/oldest/upload.
+   - Sort by newest, oldest & upload date.
    - Autocomplete tags when searching.
    - Allow for more than one tag to be searched at the same time.
    - See number of tags & date below each picture.
    - Rotate pictures.
+   - Select all pictures in query even if they were not loaded.
    - Consider 1900-2100 as automatic tags for search.
-   - Sort by newest, oldest & upload date.
    - Refresh list of pictures if there's an upload in the background.

 - Account
    - Signup with invite.
    - Login/logout.
-   - Recover/reset.
+   - Recover/reset password.

 - Admin
    - Metering requests, downloads & space stored.
    - Block further uploads if storage limits are exceeded.
    - Invites.
+   - Stats endpoint.

 ### Features we may never implement